 Keyboarding

-SIL’s Arabic script fonts are designed to work with two advanced font technologies, Graphite and OpenType.
-To take advantage of the advanced typographic capabilities of these fonts, you must be using applications that provide an adequate level of support for Graphite or OpenType.
+These fonts are designed to work with the OpenType advanced font technology.
+To take advantage of the advanced typographic capabilities of these fonts, you must be using applications that provide an adequate level of support for OpenType.

 One common type of data conversion is from Roman script to Arabic script.
 Cross-script conversion is often very language specific.
 TECkit is one program that can be used for character encoding conversion.
 TECkit allows users to write their own custom conversion mappings.
 The TECkit package is available for download from SIL’s TECkit Web site.
 The SIL Converters software will be an important tool in data conversion.